Vendi Novelty Scores for Out-of-Distribution Detection

 Computing the VS for arbitrary similarity matrices $\bK$ requires computing their eigenspectrum, which requires $O(N^3)$ time.
-However, when features are $\ell_2$ normalized and we use the cosine kernel, we can more cheaply compute the VS. In this case, the similarity matrix is $\bK = \bX \bX^T /N$, and its non-zero eigenvalues coincide with those of the $D \times D$ Gram matrix $\bX^T \bX /N$, We compute the VS using $\bX^\top \bX / N$, which reduces the time complexity to $O(D^2 N + D^3)$ and is efficient when $N \gg D$.
-Following prior work, we refer to the matrix $\rho := \bX^\top \bX / N$ as the \emph{density matrix}.
+However, in the common setting where each data point is represented by an $\ell_2$-normalized vector and the cosine kernel is used--as is often the case for learned embeddings--\citet{friedman2022vendi} notes that we can compute the VS more cheaply.
+In this case, the similarity matrix is $\bK = \bX \bX^T /N$, and its non-zero eigenvalues coincide with those of the matrix $\rho = \bX^T \bX /N \in \mathbb{R}^{D \times D}$.
+We can compute the VS using $\rho$, which reduces the time complexity of VS computation to $O(D^2 N + D^3)$ and is efficient when $N \gg D$.

-Certain choices of order $q$ have convenient forms.
-We highlight $q=2$ and $q=\infty$.
-The VS of order $2$ simplifies to
+Certain choices of the order $q$ have convenient forms.
+We highlight $q=2$ and $q=\infty$: